 Now to filter the data, click on the drop-down option which is present on the top of the slicer.
 Select Relative from the drop-down.

-After selecting Relative, the Product Bill Date will appear as like below.
-Here, you can choose either Last, Next or This day from the drop-down option.
+After selecting Relative, the Product Bill Date will appear as below.
+Here, you can choose either Last, Next, or This day from the drop-down option.
 Suppose, If you want the last 15 days record, So you can choose the Last option from the drop-down.

 Secondly, Enter the number that you want to view the data record.
 Suppose, You want 15 days record, So you can put 15 over there.